C1200/CoPTAN/docs/Providing Data.md

 # Providing Data

+If you're interested: look into the documents related to NaPTAN, as this dataset is based on that.
+If information supplied here is incorrect, please correct me and provide your information in the correct way.

 Please make sure to specify what type of stop/station you are providing.
 You may provide multiple stops of the same type in one issue.

 ## For Public Railways

+The main `9100` prefixed entries are provided somewhat automatically.
+Should there be an issue, please notify me through the issues tab.

-Create an issue with the following information:
+However, you may provide extra location information for (larger) stations.
+For this, you will need to open an issue with the following information:
-- an `ATCOCode` (optional) - must start with `9100` and can end with up to 8 capitalised alphanumeric characters
+- an `ATCOCode` - must start with your local ATCOPrefix (not `910`), followed with a `0`, followed by the station's up to 7 digit code (found in the `910` prefixed code), followed with a number `0`-`9` (`0` being the primary entrance/concourse/etc.)
-- a `CommonName` - just the station's name (no Rail/Train Station suffixes please)
-- a `Street` - what street is the main entrance on?
+- an `Indicator` - what does the coordinates point to?
+E.g. `Main Entrance`
-- a `LocalityName` hierarchy - what town, city, district, cardinal direction is it part of?
-- `PositionX` and `PositionZ` - what is the position of the main entrance?
+- `PositionX` and `PositionZ` - what is the position?

 ## For Bus & Tram